-As described in the responses to requirements 14.11.2.7 and 14.11.2.9, the Q-Free proposal for WVDOH includes a subscriber services portion in the ILOG ATIS.
-Behind a credentialed login, this portion of the system has an integrated personalized alert component so that users can provide areas/roadways and days/times of day during which they wish to receive email alerts about particular portions of the state.
+The ILOG 511 platform exceeds this requirement.
+As described in the responses to requirements 4.11.1.27 and 4.11.1.29, the Q-Free proposal for WVDOH includes a subscriber services portion in the ILOG 511 platform.
+Behind a credentialed login, this portion of the system has an integrated personalized alert component so that users can provide areas/roadways and days/times of day during which they wish to receive email alerts about portions of the state.
 The system will provide email alerts related to any events provided through the ATMS along their route.